Sxip/netify.js/README.md

 ###### What can it do?

-* Use delimiter for boundary between data.
+* ✂️ Use delimiter for boundary between data.
+* ⚙️ Set the size of the socket data buffer allocation.
-* Automatically increase the socket data buffer allocation size when needed.
+* ✨ Automatically increase the socket data buffer allocation size when needed.
-* Set the size of the socket data buffer allocation.
-* Async/await.

 ## Getting Started